kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 3-Feb-2022**
-<h3 align='center'>Run Cgi Script</h3>
+## Run Cgi Script

-<p align="justify">CGI stands for Common Gateway Interface.
+CGI stands for Common Gateway Interface.
 CGI defines a standard way in which information may be passed to and from the browser and server.
-Any program or script that can process information according to the CGI specification can, in theory, be used to code a CGI script.</p>
+Any program or script that can process information according to the CGI specification can, in theory, be used to code a CGI script.

 - Create a cgi scirpt.
 - Run it on Localhost using Apache Server.